Kabir5296/ResumeClassification/README.md

 #### pip install Wheels/textract/*.whl
 #### pip install Wheels/transformers/*.whl

+Internet Connection is a must for the model to be loaded.
+Github doesn't allow uploading files over 100MB, so I couldn't upload the model here.
+The [model](https://huggingface.co/kabir5297/ResumeClassificationNew/tree/main) is in huggingface.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Run the script.py in your terminal and you should be good to go.